Can Isopods Drown? Find Our Here

 Exhaustion sets in quickly.
 Isopods aren't swimmers.
 They'll paddle around desperately trying to find an exit point, and if they don't find one within a few minutes, they'll exhaust themselves and drown.

-According to keepers who've observed this behaviour, some isopods can drown in less than a minute if they can't find a foothold.
+Some isopods can drown in less than a minute if they can't find a foothold.
 Others might struggle for several minutes before giving up.
-Either way, it's not a pleasant end for these little creatures.
+Either way, properly not a pleasant end for these creatures.

 If you're keeping isopods in a vivarium or bioactive enclosure alongside reptiles or amphibians, you've probably got some kind of water feature.
-This creates a challenge: your pet needs water, but your isopod cleanup crew can fall in and drown.
+This creates a challenge: your primary inhabitant needs water, but your isopod cleanup crew can fall in and drown.

 How to Prevent Your Isopods From Drowning